Faststunnel/FastStunnel/README.md

 # FastStunnel
-FastStunnel VPN Proxy service to fast unblock blocked websites, hide your location and encrypt your connection.
-Completely free.
 FastStunnel VPN - Unblack Sites & Proxy Free

 FastStunnel VPN Proxy service to fast unblock blocked websites, hide your location and encrypt your connection.
-Completely free.
 FastStunnel VPN Service can be used to bypass filtered or blocked websites such as Google,Youtube,Facebook,Twitter,NetFlix, Hulu, Spotify or any sites that have been blocked by your government or for licensing reasons.
 You can also use FastStunnel VPN to hide your tracks and/or protect your personal information at public Wi-Fi locations.

 Did you know that public Internet locations are dangerous for your personal data?
 Bad people around you, on the same network can sniff out your personal information.
 This is possible because you are on the same network and you are supposed to trust each other.
 Why don’t you use FastStunnel to resolve this issue?
 Our VPN Servers can solve this problem for you with a few simple clicks.